axelvaldez/radical-companies/_posts/2024/2024-09-25-radical-how-it-evolved.markdown

    <td>The Absence of a Hierarchical Boss</td>
   </tr>
   <tr>
-   <td colspan="2">Discussing how co-management empowers teams and ensuring collaboration without Fiat hierarchy.
-Emphasizing that this isn’t a flat or co-op structure but a balance of autonomy and responsibility.</td>
+   <td colspan="2">How co-management empowers teams and ensures collaboration without a Fiat hierarchy.
+Emphasizing that this is not a flat or co-op structure but a balance of autonomy and responsibility.</td>
   </tr>
   <tr>
    <th style="text-align:right; ">Co-Ownership: Recognizing Contributions</th>